Govraskirill/Kafka-with-ai-face-recognise/README.md

 <pre>
-kubectl create deployment producer --image=kirillgovras/kafka_producer:3.0 kubectl create deployment consumer --image=kirillgovras/kafka_consumer:3.0 kubectl create deployment parser --image=kirillgovras/publisher:3.0
+kubectl create deployment producer --image=kirillgovras/kafka_producer:3.0 kubectl create deployment consumer --image=kirillgovras/kafka_consumer:3.0 kubectl create deployment publisher --image=kirillgovras/publisher:3.0
 </pre>
 3. For open our consumer on browser we need forward a port.
 Run first command so that define pod with consumer's container and run the second command so that forward a port:
 <pre>